 How to Start a Consulting Business: 5 Key Questions

-Sabri Suby, instructor for our Consulting Empire course, offers advice on how to start a consulting business from scratch:
+Sabri Suby, instructor for our Consulting Empire course, offers advice on how to start an online consulting business from scratch:

 Consultants handle social media, IT, human resources, PR, business strategy, pretty much you name it.
 I, for example, am a freelance writer by trade, but much of the work I’ve done in the past was as a digital marketing consultant.

 Consultants are doing amazing things.
 For example, the founders of ticketing platform TryBooking had “fairly average results” for 10 years at their first startup until they hired a business consultant who helped them craft a business plan that turned everything around.

 And consulting isn’t limited to the business world.
 When Australian skier Alisa Camplin took home a gold medal at the 2002 Winter Olympics, she called her sports psychology consultant her “secret weapon.”

 Sounds awesome, right?
 But how do you know if you have what it takes to be a successful consultant?
 While it’s not as easy as ticking off the boxes on a simple “Starting a consulting business checklist,” it’s still pretty easy to determine if you’ve got what it takes.
 Let’s dive into the answers below.

 How to Start an Online Consulting Business: 5 Key Questions to Ask Yourself

 Do I Have Sufficient Skills to Start a Consulting Business?